-Examining the chart above, it is readily apparent that a majority of the blue states were overcounted in the 2020 census, and that a majority of the red states were undercounted.
+Examining the chart above, it is readily apparent that a majority of the Democrat (blue) states were overcounted in the 2020 census, and that a majority of the Republican (red) states were undercounted.
 In fact, 75% of the blue states were likely to have been overcounted, the average of which was 2.6%.
 And the red state statistics are nearly the converse of those: Approximately 67% of them were likely undercounted, the average of which was over 2%.
-Even allowing for the fact that these miscount estimates are based on statistical sampling and, therefore, each state’s mean estimate is subject to a probability distribution, they still should not have been so lopsidedly biased in favor of one political party over the other.
+Even allowing for the fact that these miscount estimates are based on statistical sampling and, therefore, each state’s mean estimate is subject to a probability distribution, in the aggregate they still should not have been so lopsidedly biased in favor of one political party over the other.

-Of course, the consequences of this are far more serious than the inconvenience of having erroneous population data: This bias undoubtedly enabled a few overcounted blue states to effectively misappropriate representation that rightfully belonged to a few undercounted red states.
-In fact, based on our Analysis of Apportionment Sensitivity to Population Miscounts, the implication of the scenario suggested by the PES report is that three Representatives who were assigned to blue states (Colorado, Minnesota and Rhode Island) should have been apportioned to red states (Florida, Tennessee and Texas).
+Of course, the consequences of this are far more serious than the inconvenience of having erroneous population data: This bias enabled a few overcounted blue states to effectively misappropriate representation that rightfully belonged to a few undercounted red states.
+In fact, as shown in our Analysis of Apportionment Sensitivity to Population Miscounts, the implication of the scenario suggested by the PES report is that three Representatives who were assigned to blue states (Colorado, Minnesota and Rhode Island) should have been apportioned to red states (Florida, Tennessee and Texas).
 Moreover, even if the analysis is limited to those 14 states for which statistically significant miscount estimates were reported, it is revealed that Minnesota and Rhode Island each have a Representative that should have been apportioned to Florida and Texas.